-The Working Boys' Center (WBC) in Quito was founded in 1964 to address the educational needs of boys working on the streets shining shoes.
-Soon afterward, the program was expanded to include the entire family and WBC - A Family of Families was born.
+The Working Boys' Center in Quito was founded in 1964 to address the educational needs of boys working on the streets shining shoes.
+Soon afterward, the program was expanded to include the entire family and Working Boys' Center - A Family of Families was born.
 Since its inception, our objective has been to eliminate poverty among working children and their families.
-To date, over 6,000 families or around 30,000 people have left poverty forever as a result of the WBC - A Family of Families programs.
+To date, over 6,000 families or around 30,000 people have left poverty forever as a result of the Center Family of Families programs.

 We began in the big attic next to the bell tower stairs of the Jesuit Church of the Compania with 200 shoeshine boys who worked in the historic central city of Quito.
 We shared three meals daily, organized our first grammar school and offered medical and dental attention.
 We offered some technical education in shoemaking and carpentry.